mui/material-ui/docs/data/base/components/modal/modal.md

 {{"demo": "TransitionsModal.js", "defaultCodeOpen": false}}

-Alternatively, you can use [react-spring](https://github.com/pmndrs/react-spring):
+You can also use [react-spring](https://github.com/pmndrs/react-spring) with the `Modal`, but it will require additional custom configuration:

 {{"demo": "SpringModal.js", "defaultCodeOpen": false}}